Superraptor/GSSO/README.md

 ### API Access

 The API for the GSSO can be accessed as part of the NCBO BioPortal's API.
 For more information, consult the NCBO BioPortal API documentation [here](http://data.bioontology.org/documentation).
+Note that the following were written considering version 2.0.0.

 #### Getting Instances for a Class